petertseng/adventofcode-rb-2022/README.md

 * Day 15 (Beacon Exclusion Zone): Just like in 2018 day 23, a change of coordinate system allows the sensors' ranges to easily be described with linear equations. https://www.reddit.com/r/adventofcode/comments/a9co1u/day_23_part_2_adversarial_input_for_recursive/ecmpxad/ Since there is only one undetected point, we see that it has to lie just beyond a sensor's range in all four directions, so extend all sensors and look for where a pair of ranges where this is true in both the rising and falling directions.
+* Day 16 (Proboscidea Volcanium): I had hit upon many of the good ideas early (ignore valves with 0 flow rate, use ints everywhere, cache results).
+  However, the single most important optimisation had eluded me:
+  To quickly find two disjoint sets of valves without checking all pairs, first sort them by flow descending so you know the maximum possible value achievable by any yet-unexamined route.
+  Then you know when to (and should) break out of the inner or outer loop once it's no longer possible to beat the current best.

 # Takeaways